Gino Severini: Later life

-In the 1940s Severini's style became semi-abstract.
-In the 1950s he returned to his Futurist subjects: dancers, light and movement.
+In the 1940s, Severini's style became semi-abstract.
+In the 1950s, he returned to his Futurist subjects: dancers, light and movement.
 He executed commissions for the church of Saint-Pierre in Freiburg and inaugurated the Conségna delle Chiavi ("Delivery of the Keys") mosaic.
-His mosaics were shown at the Cahiers d'Art gallery in Paris and he participated in a conference on the history of mosaic at Ravenna.
+His mosaics were shown at the Cahiers d'Art gallery in Paris, and he participated in a conference on the history of mosaic at Ravenna.
 He received commissions to decorate the offices of KLM in Rome and Alitalia in Paris and took part in the exhibition The Futurists, Balla - Severini 1912–1918 at the Rose Fried Gallery in New York.
-In Rome he reconstructed his Pan Pan Dance mosaic, which had been destroyed in the war.
-He was awarded the Premio Nazionale di Pittura of the Accademia di San Luca in Rome, exhibited at the 9th Rome Quadrennal and was given a solo exhibition at the Accademia di San Luca.
+In Rome, he reconstructed his Pan Pan Dance mosaic, which had been destroyed in the war.
+He was awarded the Premio Nazionale di Pittura of the Accademia di San Luca in Rome, exhibited at the 9th Rome Quadrennial, and was given a solo exhibition at the Accademia di San Luca.

-Throughout his career he published important theoretical essays and books on art.
-In 1946 he published an autobiography, The Life of a Painter.
+Throughout his career, he published important theoretical essays and books on art.
+In 1946, he published an autobiography, The Life of a Painter.

 Severini died in Paris on 26 February 1966, aged 82.
 He was buried at Cortona.